 Consider the amount of hours your team is spending on checking inventory, writing figures down and then updating your systems manually afterwards.

-Instead, you and your team could be using an efficient Warehouse Management System (WMS), which will allow your team to easily scan goods in and out of the warehouse, update inventory levels and perform inventory counts quickly using a barcode scanner and gain a whole host of other benefits!
+Instead, you and your team could be using an efficient Warehouse Management System (WMS), which will allow your team to easily scan goods in and out of the warehouse, update inventory levels, perform inventory counts quickly using a barcode scanner and gain a whole host of other benefits!

 With this in place, you will instantly cut admin time and reduce mispicks, which will ultimately improve both your order fulfillment latency and your perfect order rate.

 There are a number of systems available for you to choose from.
 But our advice will always be to ensure the WMS is built for your industry, is cloud-based and that it integrates well with the rest of your business.